doefom/restrict/README.md

 # Restrict

-> Restrict is a Statamic addon that lets you choose from which collection a user can view other authors' entries.
+> Restrict is a Statamic addon that lets you choose which user can view other authors' entries of a given collection in
+> the control panel.

 - ✅ Statamic v4
 - ✅ Statamic API
 - ✅ Multisite
 - ❌ Eloquent Driver

+**Note:** Statamic Pro is required.

 ## Features

-Restrict entry listings from being visible to other authors in the control panel.
-There are times where it might be useful when not every user in the control panel can view all entries of a collections.
-That's where _Restrict_ comes in.
+Prevent users from viewing other authors' entries unless they have been explicitly authorized to do so.

+### Conditions to view an entry

+A user is able to view an entry when one of the following is true:

+- the user is a super admin
+- the field `author` of the entry matches the current user
+- the user's role has permission to `View other authors' entries` for the given collection

 ## How to Install